wareya/BBAE/Readme.md

 # BBAE

 BBAE (Basic Block Analysis Enabler) is a WIP low-level compiler backend language, both a spec and a basic implementation.
 It sits between programming languages and the hardware, with a format that's easier to optimize than high-level code.
+The reference implementation is a C99/C++17 program and/or header set (can be used as either).

 ## Design philosophy